Paucpauc/sni-proxy/README.md

 It sends the X-Forwarded-For header to the proxy (useful, for example, when intercepting all VM traffic and routing it through a proxy—the proxy will see the correct source VM).
 The proxy must be configured to trust headers from allowed hosts.

-It supports NO_PROXY, but it's highly recommended to exclude unnecessary traffic via iptables rules instead, as this feature can slow things down and potentially break.
+It supports NO_PROXY and PROXY_ONLY lists, but it's highly recommended to exclude unnecessary traffic via iptables rules instead, as this feature can slow things down and potentially break.

 ```